-NHS leaders accused of pressure on hospitals as Covid crisis bites
+NHS leaders accused of ‘bullying’ hospitals into silence over scale of Covid crisis

 NHS leaders have been accused of downplaying the impact of the Covid crisis and putting hospitals under scrutiny for declaring critical incidents and postponing surgeries.

-A leaked email urges hospitals to use the “correct terminology” and to give advanced notice to NHS leaders before declaring their status.
+A leaked email urges hospitals to use the “correct terminology” and make NHS leaders aware when declaring their status.

 Sources said the message was a “thinly-veiled threat” and that there was “subtle pressure” amid rapid spread of the Omicron variant.

-At least 25 trusts have declared critical incidents this week, inluding one in Northamptonshire on Friday afternoon, while new figures show a 59% rise in staff absences in just seven days.
+At least 25 trusts have declared critical incidents this week, including one in Northamptonshire on Friday afternoon, while new figures show a 59% rise in staff absences in just seven days.

-Trusts in London will be scrutinised for declaring a critical incident if there is “doubt” over the decision, according the internal email sent from NHS England on Wednesday.
+Trusts in London were told hospitals will be scrutinised for declaring a critical incident if there is “doubt” over the decision, according the internal email sent from NHS England on Wednesday.

 In light of media coverage, it would be “valuable” to “raise awareness of the key terminology and encourage you to ensure that you are clear ... when considering a declaration,” it said.
 “National scrutiny on the declaration on incidents has heightened ... and [senior managers] will need to make additional enquiries where there is doubt as to the status of an organisation’s incident.”